akeneo/pim-api-docs/content/graphql/getting-started.md

 ## Step 2: Make your first query

-In the previous step you got the following configuration:
+In the previous step, you got the following configuration:
 * Your PIM URL
 * Your client id & token (previously generated)

-You can now execute your first query to get a list of product with their categories code & labels
+You can now execute your first query to get a list of products with their category codes & labels

 - Go to [https://graphql.sdk.akeneo.cloud](https://graphql.sdk.akeneo.cloud/), a GraphQL in browser will be displayed and allow you to execute queries.
 - Enter the following query on the left panel